-- »Five Movie Stars Who Swap the Silver Screen for the Poker Table
+- »5 Movie Stars Who Swap the Silver Screen for a Poker Table

-Five Movie Stars Who Swap the Silver Screen for the Poker Table
+5 Movie Stars Who Swap the Silver Screen for a Poker Table

 Poker has featured dozens of times in Hollywood blockbusters.
 Who can forget the famous Royal Flush scene in Maverick, or Steve McQueen in The Cincinnati Kid.
 And no poker player in the world would ever talk about poker at the movies without mentioning the fantastic 1998 hit Rounders.

 Just because an actor can portray themselves as a poker player, it does not mean they can actually play the game.
 Many try.
 Most fail.
 But this quintet of actors and actresses have shown they can hold their own at the poker table when they take some time away from the silver screen.